Help Wanted (SpongeBob SquarePants): Reception and legacy

 Upon its release, "Help Wanted" was viewed in over 2 million households.
 Furthermore, the episode received generally favorable reviews from media critics.
 Michael Cavna of The Washington Post ranked "Help Wanted" at No. 3 at his The Top Five SpongeBob Episodes: We Pick 'Em list.
 Other episodes in the list are "Band Geeks", "Ripped Pants", "Just One Bite" and "Idiot Box".
-Cavna rewatched the episode in 2009 and said "so much of the style and polish are already in place."
+Cavna rewatched the episode in 2009 and said "so much of the style and polish are already in place".
 Nancy Basile of the About.com said "[The] humor and optimistic essence of SpongeBob is evident even in this first episode."
 Maxie Zeus of Toon Zone said the episode is a "winner".
-In an Associated Press article, Frazier Moore lauded the featured song in the episode called "Livin' in the Sunlight, Lovin' in the Moonlight" calling it the "kookie part."
+In an Associated Press article, Frazier Moore lauded the featured song in the episode called "Livin' in the Sunlight, Lovin' in the Moonlight" calling it the "kookie part".

 Writer Kent Osborne considers the episode one of his favorite episodes and calls it "really good".
-Eric Coleman, vice president of animation development and production at Nickelodeon, lauded the episode and called it "one of the best pilots" because "it conveys a strong personality."
+Eric Coleman, vice president of animation development and production at Nickelodeon, lauded the episode and called it "one of the best pilots" because "it conveys a strong personality".

 In a DVD review of the first season, Jason Bovberg of the DVD Talk was disappointed on the set, saying "Where is it?
 This is perhaps the only disappointment of the set.
 I was a little aggravated by the loooong animated menus that introduce all the characters, one by one, but it's really that missing episode that has me upset."
 Bovberg described the set as "annoying" for missing the episode.
 Bill Treadway of the DVD Verdict, on the exclusion of the episode on the DVD, said "It's a small flaw in an otherwise top-notch package."
-In a DVD review of the third season, Bryan Pope of the DVD Verdict, on the episode as a bonus feature, said "The most intriguing extra is the series' pilot episode, 'Help Wanted'."
+In a DVD review of the third season, Bryan Pope of the DVD Verdict, on the episode as a bonus feature, said: "The most intriguing extra is the series' pilot episode, 'Help Wanted'."
 He asked in his review "Why to release it now instead of in its natural spot with the first season?"
-In the end, he said, "Regardless, SpongeBob completists will cherish its inclusion here."
+Ultimately, he said, "Regardless, SpongeBob completists will cherish its inclusion here."